USCIS Response to COVID-19

 Extension of Stay/Change of Status Filing Delays Caused by Extraordinary Circumstances Related to COVID-19

 Generally, nonimmigrants must depart the United States before their authorized period of admission expires.
 However, we recognize that nonimmigrants may unexpectedly remain in the United States beyond their authorized period of stay should apply for an extension or change of status in advance.
 Should this occur, the following options are available to nonimmigrants:

 Apply for an Extension.
 Most nonimmigrants can mitigate the immigration consequences of COVID-19 by timely filing an application for extension of stay (EOS) or change in status (COS).
-U.S. Citizenship and Immigration Services continues to accept and process applications and petitions, and many of our forms are available for online filing.
+USCIS continues to accept and process applications and petitions, and many of our forms are available for online filing.

 If You File in a Timely Manner.
 Nonimmigrants generally do not accrue unlawful presence while the timely-filed, non-frivolous EOS/COS application is pending.
 Where applicable, employment authorization with the same employer, subject to the same terms and conditions of the prior approval, is automatically extended for up to 240 days after I-94 expiration when an extension of stay request is filed on time.